WATERWISE

 • Grande Sassière

 Situated on the French-Italian border, the Grande Sassière Nature Reserve occupies a vast Alpine cirque at an altitude of between 1,800 and 3,750 metres.
 These different levels and exposures give rise to a variety of environments: rocky at higher altitudes, grasslands and meadows further down, and the very rare low marshes left over from the last ice ages.
 The latter are particularly closely monitored for their rare arctic-alpine flora.
-The whole of the reserve is part of the Vanoise National Park meaning activities are regulated, although this does not prevent the site from attracting many tourists and a herd of around sixty cows.
+The whole of the reserve is located right next to the Vanoise National Park and the Parco Nazionale Gran Paradiso creating a vast binational system of protected areas.
 Some of the water in this catchment area comes from two glaciers, which feed a dammed lake further down the valley, used as a water reserve for hydroelectric power generation.
+The glaciers are melting very fast meaning we have to expect drastic changes in the water regimes.
 A water intake at altitude supplies the municipality and the ski resort of Tignes downstream.
+Main challenges Biodiversity, hydropower, drinking water supply of major ski resort, flooding, changing runoff regime, sediment transport, mass movements (rock fall) Monitored variables streamflow data, piezometric data, local climate data, detailled maps of stream/wetland network, detailled geological map, water geochemical data, soil map, vegetation map, cryopshere, stream conductivity temperature, gormophology/connectivity stream network

 • Val d'Ursé (Deployment site)